Plamen-Stoyanov/React.js-Admin-Page/README.md

 # React Admin Example

 > Example of React Admin.
-We use JSON-Server for our REST API
+I use JSON-Server for the REST API

 ## Usage